qTip2/qTip2/docs/core.md

 ### Notes
 * By default, this is a unique positive integer.
 * Value must be unique and contain no special characters.
+* If a qTip is already present with this ID, the ID will be discarded and a numeric ID used instead.